JiteshNayak2004/WORD-RUSH/README.md

 # WORD-RUSH
 an addictive mini game inspired from wordle

-#WARNING:
+## WARNING:
-once u run the program minimze and then use for correct functionality
+once u run the program minimze and then reopen the game window for correct functionality

 ## How does word-rush work?!
 you are given a set of randomly generated alphabets using which you would have to make meaningful words